Step-by-Step APT Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 The Astronomer's Proposal Tool (APT) is used for submitting JWST proposals.
 There are multiple components to an APT submission: generic proposal information, target information, and exposure specifications for the proposed program.
 This guide discusses how to fill out the APT observing template for the "NIRISS AMI Observations of Extrasolar Planets Around a Host Star" Example Science Program.

-A filled out APT file can be accessed via the menu options File → JWST Example Science Proposals → NIRISS → 23 NIRISS AMI Observations of Extrasolar Planets Around a Host Star in APT.
-The APT file was created with version 27.2.
+A filled out APT file can be accessed, after Aug.
+24, '23, via the menu options File → JWST Example Science Proposals → NIRISS → 23 NIRISS AMI Observations of Extrasolar Planets Around a Host Star in APT.
+The APT file was created with version 2023.5 (release date Aug.
+24, '23).
 There may be inconsistencies or additional warnings or errors with other versions of APT.